ArthurFrangyan/LinearProgramming/README.md

 # LinearProgramming

-A step-by-step Simplex **tableau** calculator, built around the cost-row/tableau convention we needed for minimization-style problems.

-This repository contains:

-- `SimplexMethod`: a small .NET library that pivots an initial tableau and keeps every intermediate tableau.
+Simplex **tableau** calculator that shows the work, not just the answer.

+At the core is `SimplexMethod` (a `net9.0` library) which takes an initial tableau, performs pivoting, and returns every intermediate tableau.
+On top of that are two small front-ends:

-- `Simplex.Console`: a console app for quick local calculations.
+- `Simplex.Console`: quick local usage from the terminal
-- `LinearProgrammingWeb`: a simple ASP.NET Core MVC UI for sharing and viewing steps in the browser.
+- `LinearProgrammingWeb`: a minimal ASP.NET Core MVC UI to share and view the steps

-**Live demo** (may change over time): https://linearprogramming-endq.onrender.com/
+Live demo (may change over time): https://linearprogramming-endq.onrender.com/

 ## Why This Exists

-The very first version was written in a few hours as a personal tool: manual simplex calculations get long, and small arithmetic mistakes are easy to make.
+This project started as a small console tool because doing simplex by hand is slow and error-prone when the tables get big.

-You might ask: why not use an online simplex calculator?
-The issue was not the final optimum, it was the **steps**.
-A lot of simplex material (and some online solvers) are written around the standard/canonical maximization form, and minimization is often handled by converting `min z` into `max -z` or by using a different cost-row convention.
-When you change conventions, the optimum is preserved, but the **tableau you iterate on changes**, so the pivot sequence and intermediate tableaus can look different.
+Online solvers can produce the same optimal value, but the **step-by-step tableaus** often don't match what you are trying to follow in class or in a book.
+A lot of simplex material (and some tools) are built around a "maximize" canonical form, while minimization is handled by converting `min z` into `max -z` or by switching the cost-row convention.
+Those transformations preserve the optimum, but they can change the tableau you iterate on, which changes the pivot path and intermediate tableaus.

-This project was built to reproduce the step-by-step process for the minimization/tableau convention we were using, and later turned into a shareable web app (Docker-friendly) instead of passing around binaries.
+We needed the steps for the convention we were using, so the tool was extracted into a library and wrapped in a small web app (Docker-friendly) instead of sharing platform-specific binaries.

 ## Requirements

 - .NET SDK `9.x`
-- Optional: Docker (for containerized hosting)
+- Optional: Docker

-## Run It
+## Run

 Web UI: